thovu-1/React_Native_Shrimp_App/README.md

 # React_Native_Shrimp_App
- -Full Stack Project.
+ Full Stack Project.
 Users can track, manage, and upload photos of their shrimp aquariums.
- -Utilizes React Native Expo, and Firebase
+ Utilizes React Native Expo, and Firebase

  # Project Description
  For this project, I wanted to make an app that would help others in keeping their Neocaridina and Caridina shrimps.